-7.2.3 Effective Management Structures and Practices
+7.2.3 Effective mManagement Sstructures and Peractices

-The organisation is to ensure it has a management structure that meets its goals and needs and the structure characterised by efficient and effective use of human resources and clear accountability.
+The organisation willis to ensure it has develop a management structure that meets its goals and needs and the structure will be characterised by efficient and effective use of human resources and clear accountability.

-Management practices are to reinforce accountability and outcomes and incorporate the nurturing of people's capacities to do their jobs.
+Management practices will reinforce are to reinforce accountability and outcomes and incorporate the nurturing of people's capacities to do their jobs.